saltukozelgul/Movie_Flip/README.md

 ```

 After the installation is complete, you can run npm start to start the app in development mode.

 ```bash
 npm run dev
 ```

 The app should now be running at http://localhost/.

-## Live Demo
-You can view a live demo of the app at https://movie-flip-pi.vercel.app/.

 ## API